lnflash/flash-docs/src/routes/pages/en/guides/sweep-to-self-custody.md

 ## [§](#ready-lets-go) Ready?
 Let's go!

 This is a beginners guide that doesn't require setting up your own lightning node or doing anything techcnial.
-Our hack here is to use the Nostr community of Bitcoiners to help you make the swap from sats on the Lightning network to self-custodied sats on the main Bitcoin base chain.
+Our hack here is to use the Flash community of Bitcoiners to help you make the swap from sats on the Lightning network to self-custodied sats on the main Bitcoin base chain.
 Secure your stack and make friends doing peer-to-peer transactions.
 Double win!

 If you're feeling overwhelmed by the terminology here, check out [the section at the bottom of the page](#lightning-bitcoin-on-chain-what) for more details.